devgar/fast-dl/README.md

 ```

 ### Finally add the extension to your browser
-You can check the path of the extension by runing `fast-dl`.
+You can check the location of the extension by runing `fast-dl`.

 ## Usage